 Aside from being a joke writer, my day job as I mentioned on the home page is high school math teacher.
 I have done peer tutoring for 20 years with a four year stint at Sylvan Learning Center.
 I specialize in pre-algebra, algebra, geometry, advanced algebra, precalculus, and ACT/SAT prep however any 7-12 grade level mathematics including some college math (including AP Calculus) I'm quite comfortable with.
-If you or someone you know is struggling with a math course and would like assistance (provided you reside in Tuscarawas or nearby county of course), I would love to help out!
+If you or someone you know is struggling with a math course and would like assistance (provided you reside in Tuscarawas County), I would love to help out!
 My rate is $25/hr. and you don't even have to leave your house as I do make home visits.
-I can also meet you in a library, coffee shop, etc. or even via Skype.
-If it becomes a long-term service, I drop my rate down to $22.50/hr ($45 every two sessions) after the first ten.
+I can also meet you in a library, coffee shop, etc. If it becomes a long-term service, I drop my rate down to $22.50/hr ($45 every two sessions) after the first ten.
 References/testimonials are available upon request so don't hesitate to ask.
-Feel free to email me anytime at [email protected] to find out more or to set up an appointment!
+Feel free to email me anytime at [email protected] or call 330.808.1685 to find out more or to set up an appointment!

 "Although I am a teacher and a comedian, I feel there is nothing funny about the importance of a great education."

 Why did the math student burn her finger when working with triangles?

 Because triangles have 180 degrees.

 Why wouldn't a math teacher and a social studies teacher ever get married?

 What happened when the two English teachers got married?